MSSW Application Requirements and Instructions

 ProgramAdditional Requirements

-Graduate students at CSSW must be comfortable with rapid and idiomatic spoken English.
-Scores are valid for two years.
-Applicants do not need to submit English language proficiency scores if their undergraduate degree was taught in English and they are a citizen or permanent resident of a country whose official national language is English.
-If the applicant’s undergraduate education was not conducted in English, the applicant must meet one of the following requirements:
+Applicants are not required to submit English-language scores if their undergraduate degree was taught in English and they are a citizen or permanent resident of a country whose official national language is English.

 TestMinimum ScoreNotes

-IELTS7.0Applicants should visit the IELTS website for exam information.
+IELTS7.0Visit the IELTS website for test information.

-Note: Scores are valid for two years.
+English-language proficiency scores are valid for two years.

 Statistics Requirement